About our Easter and summer scheme for young people with multiple disabilities.

-Parity’s Activity Scheme is for young people aged 12 and over who have multiple disabilities.
+Parity’s Activity Scheme runs in the Easter and summer holidays for young people aged 12 and over who have multiple disabilities.
 Many find that opportunities to meet up with friends, take part in activities and pursue interests – in fact, do all the things others take for granted during the holidays – are very limited.

 The Scheme is operated from a church in Fleet, Hampshire and employs a high ratio of staff who receive training beforehand.
 Most are university and college students who share a young outlook.